-The single discount rate of 5.70% for CERS Nonhazardous was used to measure the total OPEB liability as of June 30, 2022.
-The single discount rates are based on the expected rate of return on OPEB plan investments of 6.25%, and a municipal bond rate of 3.69%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2022.
-Based on the assumptions and the projection of cash flows of each fiscal year ending, the plan's fiduciary net position and future contributions were projected and were sufficient to finance the future benefit payments of the current plan members.
-Therefore, the long-term expected rate of return on insurance plan investments was applied to all periods of the projected benefit paid from the plan.
-However, the cost associated with the implicit subsidy was not included in the calculation of the plans actuarially determined contributions, and any cost associated with the implicit subsidy will not be paid out of the plans trusts.
+The single discount rate of 5.93% for CERS Nonhazardous was used to measure the total OPEB liability as of June 30, 2023.
+The single discount rates are based on the expected rate of return on OPEB plan investments of 6.50% and a municipal bond rate of 3.86%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2023.
+Based on the stated assumptions and the projection of cash flows as of each fiscal year ending, each plan's fiduciary net position and future contributions were projected separately and were sufficient to finance the future benefit payments of the current plan members.
+Therefore, the long-term expected rate of return on insurance plan investments was applied to all periods of the projected benefit payments paid from the plan.
+However, the cost associated with the implicit employer subsidy is not currently being included in the calculation of the plan's actuarially determined contributions, and it is our understanding that any cost associated with the implicit subsidy will not be paid out of the plan's trust.
 Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy.
+The projection of cash flows used to determine the single discount rate must include an assumption regarding actual employer contributions made each future year.
+Future contributions are projected assuming that each participating employer in each insurance plan contributes the actuarially determined employer contribution each future year calculated in accordance with the current funding policy.